-All MPhil Sociology and Demography students must successfully complete the University's introductory research integrity training course by Friday of Week 0 of Hilary Term of the first year.
+All MSc Sociology students must successfully complete the University's introductory research integrity training course by Friday of Week 0 of Hilary Term.
 Successful completion of the course requires a mark of 80% in a test and a certificate of completion will be sent via email upon successful completion.
 This email should be retained as evidence of successful completion of the course and uploaded to relevant Canvas page.